In this article

 - In the Host field, paste "wordfly02._domainkey" into the Host field.

 - In the Text field, paste the "v=DKIM1\; k=rsa\;..." string into the Text field.

 - Check your DNS provider’s documentation on setting up DKIM

 - Some DNS providers do not require the backslash in the text portion

 - Some DNS providers do not require the sending domain in the host portion

 - Never include quotes around the text portion when using the DNS web interface

 5. [Optional] If possible, adjust the TTL to something like 60, so it will propagate faster.

 The records propagate within 24 hours or faster depending on the TTL settings.

-Let WordFly support know you have completed these steps by replying to your open support ticket or open onboarding ticket.
-We'll test the record and confirm it is passing as expected.
+Let us know you have completed these steps by replying to your open support ticket.
+We’ll test the record to confirm it is passing as expected.